 The Indirect Effect of mRNA-based COVID-19 Vaccination on Healthcare Workers’ Unvaccinated Household Members In Nature Communications (2022) 13:1162 with J. Salo, M. Kortelainen, T. Leino, T. Saxell, M. Siikanen & L. Sääksvuori, LINK

-Price and Non-price Effects of Cross-market Mergers in Regulated Markets with M. Siikanen, draft available upon request
+Price and Non-price Effects of Cross-market Mergers in Regulated Markets with M. Siikanen, LINK

-Show Abstract We study how cross-market mergers affect price and non-price outcomes in two Nordic countries, Finland and Sweden, that have differing regulatory environments.
+We study how cross-market mergers affect price and non-price outcomes in the pharmaceutical markets of two Nordic countries, Finland and Sweden, that have differing regulatory environments.
 Cross-market mergers entail the merging of two firms that compete in different active ingredient markets, that are used to treat the same illnesses.
 The customers can therefore be seen as common, even though the markets are separate.
 We use product-level price and quantity data from the two countries and analyze the effects of the mergers on expenditure, prices, sales and assortment, analyzing the differences in net, target firm and rival firm effects using differences-in-differences.
-We find that in the stricter regulatory environment of Sweden expenditure and prices decrease significantly, whereas sales stay relatively constant.
-The increase stems from an increasing number of products available.
-In Finland, where the regulation is laxer, prices increase and the assortment shrinks.
-Expenditure decreases non-significantly, as do sales.
-The paper offers novel insights into the joint effects of market regulation and mergers, a topic previously understudied.
+In both countries, we find no economically significant adverse effects of the studied mergers on pharmaceutical short term expenditure or prices.
+Second, we find no adverse effects on the pharmaceutical assortment or on market size.
+Third, we find merger effects vary markedly between target firms and rival firms, underscoring the importance of research designs in which control units are not directly exposed to the merger.
+Finally, we demonstrate the importance of defining the merger event correctly in time: the use of the announcement or deal date as the event may generate differing results.
+The paper offers novel insights into the joint effects of market regulation and mergers, a topic previously understudied in drug markets.Long-term Effects of Maternity Ward Closures on Children with M. Kortelainen, LINK

 Physician Prescribing Behaviour in Markets with Dispersed Prices

-Entry in the Nordic Pharmaceutical Markets with J. Markkanen, M. Kortelainen, M. Siikanen & O. Toivanen
+Entry in the Nordic Pharmaceutical Markets with J. Markkanen, M. Siikanen & O. Toivanen

 Policy work